KnpLabs/KnpUserBundle/Resources/doc/index.rst

 ---------------------

-At a minimum, your configuration must define your DB driver ("orm" or "mongodb"), a User class and the provider key.
-The provider key matches the key in the firewall configuration that is used for users with the UserController.
+At a minimum, your configuration must define your DB driver ("orm" or "mongodb"), a User class and the firewall name.
+The firewall name matches the key in the firewall configuration that is used for users with the controllers of the bundle.

-The provider key needs to be configured so that the UserBundle can determine against what firewall the user should be authenticated after activating the account for example.
-This means that out of the box UserBundle only supports being used for a single firewall, though with a custom Controller this limitation can be circumvented.
+The firewall name needs to be configured so that the FOSUserBundle can determine against which firewall the user should be authenticated after activating the account for instance.
+This means that out of the box FOSUserBundle only supports being used for a single firewall, though with a custom Controller this limitation can be circumvented.